2025-26 Student & Parent Handbook

 Special Event Ineligibility List (ASB events)– Students who are at risk with two or more F’s and missing assignments, based on the student’s current gradebook summary, or who have outstanding disciplinary actions will be placed on the ineligibility list.
 In order to participate in upcoming events, eligibility to participate will be determined one week prior to the date of the event.
 The most recent grades will be used for determination of placement on the ineligibility list.

-1. Student and Family Compact Importance:
+V. Student and Family Compact Importance

-What is a Compact?
 It’s a very simple idea – a compact is a written agreement between a governing body and community sector.
 It commits those who are signing to a relationship built on trust by improving their mutual understanding of expectations.
 The most famous of these is the Mayflower Compact, the first governing document penned in the history of the United States.

 Today, compacts are about the community working together to fulfill a common vision and mission.
 Compacts benefit both the community and the individual as they offer a clearer understanding of what is required by each to fulfill the community vision and mission, which, in turn, serves to benefit the individual.
 In addition, a compact represents a pledge by the community and individual to pursue and support the policies, procedures and practices of the community.